Meet the Team

 While involved in all aspects of shipbroking, Roland’s vessel specialism is in jack-up barges.
 He feels that the humble flat-top barge in all it’s permutations, is a much neglected vessel type, and yet they are the workhorses of the industry.

 Roland speaks a number of languages – including Russian – and has an interest in other cultures.
 This is of great benefit to DSB’s global growth, enabling the company to work in Russia, Central Asia, Europe and various French-speaking regions all over the world.

 Director: Marketing, Media & Finance

 Sandi joined the family business in 2014 to help with ‘The Great Barge Project’ and quickly found herself involved in the development of the new company website.
-She now manages all advertising and marketing campaigns for DSB and has just launched the ‘Brokers Blog’.
+She now manages all advertising and marketing campaigns for DSB and writes our ‘Brokers Blog’.

 Raised on South Africa’s Wild Coast, Sandi has lived in the London since 2001 and considers herself to be an Anglo-African.